Utano/openfaas-tests/README.md

-# openfass_func_img2ascii
+# openfaas-tests

-Test on OpenFass with a special function that convert an image to a ASCII text
+Test on OpenFass with a special functions (img2ascii, banner, ...)